kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/src/Programming/Open_Challenge/README.md

         - "vehicle_function.py," which is the program library used in this competition, provides custom functions for vehicle movement, image recognition, color recognition, and controlling servo motors.
 These custom functions simplify complex procedures into subroutines for ease of debugging.

       - #### [Open_Challenge.py](./Open_Challenge.py)
-        - The main functionality of "Open_Challenge.py" is to control a vehicle.
-It combines data from color sensors and LIDAR sensors to drive the vehicle's motors and perform steering maneuvers.
-Its objective is to enable the vehicle to accurately complete three laps around the designated course in both clockwise and counterclockwise directions, accomplishing a specific task goal.
+        - "Open_Challenge.py" is the main program responsible for controlling the self-driving car.
+It reads the values detected by the color sensor and LIDAR sensor to drive the car's motors and control its steering.
+Its purpose is to enable the vehicle to accurately navigate the track in both clockwise and counterclockwise directions to complete the mission.

  - ### Open Challenge Program Operation Flowchart Description
      - The LiDAR will start up with the program, and the program will read LiDAR data indefinitely.